chriskuchar/rfviz/README.md

 Please read "Rfviz.md" for complete documentation, or go to https://chrisbeckett8.github.io/Rfviz for the website version of the markdown.

-For installation, this package is available on CRAN.
+This package is available on CRAN.
 Use install.packages("rfviz") within R to download it.

-UPDATE: While it is available to download in R, it won't work yet.
-This is because a dependency package called tcl/tk is built-in to R now.
-There is a dependency for rfviz called loon.
-Loon requires tcl/tk to be downloaded as a package, which can't happen because it is built-in to R now.
-This is an error within loon.
-It shouldn't be listed as a required dependency.
-I have reached out to the author and hopefully they fix it soon.
+If installation fails, make sure you have the most recent version of R, make sure your computer has the most recent update and install xtools if you are using a Mac, using this guide: "http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/".

 Citation Recommendation: